cvsluis/cvsluis/README.md

 🪩 I am working on creating my portfolio website, built using [Next.js](https://nextjs.org), [Tailwind CSS](https://tailwindcss.com), and [Typescript](https://www.typescriptlang.org).
 I'm using Figma to plan and design, stay tuned for updates!

-🥐 I am always down for a chat over a cup of tea and a pastry, shoot me a message if you'd like to connect and spend some time being creative together!
+🥐 I am always down for a chat over a cup of tea and a pastry, shoot me a message or connect with me on [LinkedIn](https://www.linkedin.com/in/caitlinvandersluis/) if you want to  spend some time being creative together!